Mobile Back-End Tools¶

 The generated OData service, when first started, automatically generates the tables and other SQL artifacts within your selected target database or schema.
 The configured database credentials must therefore be for a database user with suitable permissions for table/index creation.

 Please take note that HDI container based HANA databases do not have suitable permissions for dynamic table/index creation.
-Since the HANA database available on SAP trial landscapes is based on an HDI container, this is not a supported scenario.
+Therefore HANA databases must always be bound with schema access.

 Tools are also provided to model and generate an OData service that exposes existing database tables, with or without OData change tracking.
 See Working with Existing Database Tables.